TheNewStellW/vmware-operations-guide/content/Dashboards/Chapter 2 - Performance Dashboards/3.2.6-datastore-performance/_index.md

 ![](3.2.6-fig-1.png)

 Review the Datastore Performance table
 - Read and Write latency are shown separately for a better insight.
-The nature of read and write problem may not be the same so it’s useful to see the difference.
+The nature of read and write problem may not be the same so it's useful to see the difference.
 - Both the worst (peak) performance and 95thpercentile are shown.
-If the later is close to the peak and it’s also high, then it’s a sustained problem.
-If the later is low, then it’s a short duration.
+If the later is close to the peak and it's also high, then it's a sustained problem.
+If the later is low, then it's a short duration.
 - The table is color coded.
 If your operations require a different threshold, edit the widget to adjust accordingly.
 ![](3.2.6-fig-2.png)